 TASKS:

 Locate the listed references for your facility.
-Nonlicensee documents in the Electronic Reading Room on the NRC external Web site.
+Nonlicensee documents are located in the Electronic Reading Room on the NRC external Web site.

 Review the references to develop an understanding of the actions specified in the NRC guidance and licensee procedures to be completed when an operability question is identified.